AliSoftware/Reusable/README.md

   override func viewDidLoad() {
     super.viewDidLoad()
-    tableView.register(cellType: CodeBasedCustomCell.self) // This will register using the class without using a UINib tableView.register(cellType: NibBasedCustomCell.self) // This will register using NibBasedCustomCell.xib
+    // This will register using the class (via `register(AnyClass?, forCellReuseIdentifier: String)`)
-  }
+    // because the CodeBasedCustomCell type conforms to Reusable, but not NibLoadable (nor the NibReusable typealias) tableView.register(cellType: CodeBasedCustomCell.self)
+    // This will register using NibBasedCustomCell.xib (via `register(UINib?, forCellReuseIdentifier: String)`)
+    // because the NibBasedCustomCell type conforms to NibLoadable (via the NibReusable typealias) tableView.register(cellType: NibBasedCustomCell.self) }
 }
 ```